davidmreed/nonskating.club/content/guides/scorekeeper.md

 In this situation, the data for Away Team's Jam 2 is conflated with the Home Team's Star Pass in Jam 1.
 Further jams will continue not to line up correctly, until the situation is corrected by the Head NSO or stats crew.

 If you do miss a Star Pass, it's not the end of the world.
 Make a margin note in your paperwork so that this is easily caught.
-It's generally not a good idea to try to erase and r
+It's generally not a good idea to try to erase and rewrite substantial data on the paperwork.

 Notating Star Passes is often confusing for newer scorekeepers.
 The key principles to remember are:

 1. The _meanings_ of all of the boxes on your paperwork stay the same.